 Try some of their highly popular German salami!
 For just a tenner you can take away a selection that includes a big chorizo, green pepper salami, classic salami, hazelnut salami, a pair of mini chilli salamis and a jalapeño pepper salami.

-Food and drink you must try at the Lincoln Christmas Market
+Food and drink to try at the Lincoln Christmas Market 2022

 Many of the stalls we’ve picked out above provide some cracking food and drink products to take away from the market.
 But to really get into the festive spirit, you need some instant gratification, right?